bcrowell/bcrowell.github.io/faster_than_light/index.md

 Notes
 -----

 [^bilinear]: For those with more of a taste for math, we can characterize the interval using the axiom I(λu)=λ²I(u).
 For free, we then get something closely analogous to the dot product from freshman physics.
-The idea is just to "FOIL out" the inner product (u+v)·(u+v), replace v·u with u·v, and solve for u·v.
+The idea is just to "FOIL out" the inner product (u+v)·(u+v), assume v·u=u·v, and solve for u·v.
+Just as dot products in the Euclidean plane don't change when you rotate your frame of reference, the spacetime version of the dot product doesn't change when you rotate or change your state of motion.

 [^benjamin_button]:  It may also require an additional flip of the vector so that a future-directed arrowhead becomes one that points toward the past.
 For now, let's not worry about that possibility, which is not something that you can do without being Benjamin Button.

 [^orthogonal]: In terms of the "dot product" defined in the earlier note, Einstein synchronization gives vectors whose dot product is zero.
 This is exactly like the fact that, in Euclidean space, vectors that are perpendicular to each other have zero dot product.

-[^extend]: Mathematically, the extension is uniquely defined by the fact that the interval can be related to our "dot product."
+[^extend]: Mathematically, the extension is uniquely defined by the fact that the interval can be related to our "dot product," and that our dot product has the properties previously introduced, along with (u+v)·w=u·w+v·w.
 This is because we can always express a spacelike vector as the sum of two timelike vectors.